Jun0416/real-estate-investment-decision-model/README.md

 # Real Estate Investment Decision Support System

-A data-driven analysis project that identifies promising real estate investment areas in Indiana using housing price, rental income, and demographic data.
+A data-driven analysis project that identifies promising real estate investment areas in Indiana&Ohio using housing price, rental income, and demographic data.
+My goal is to extend all the areas of U.S.

 This project combines **Python data analysis** and **Tableau visualization** to explore investment opportunities and build an interactive investment map.